Ohio Apple Orchard Guide

 “Owning an orchard is a dream come true for my husband,” says Cathy.
 “He grew up beside one, and he worked there as his first job.
 Ever since I met him, he planned to own his own.”

 Both Cathy and Tom are involved in Hidden Hills’ day-to-day operations and have made the business as environmentally sustainable as they can.
 They enjoy getting to know their customers and have many regulars.
-Upon arrival, guests are greeted with friendly smiles and hellos as they head into the orchard’s store.
-There, they can taste-test the apples that are currently available for picking before selecting the size of bag they want to fill and head out to the trees.
+Guests are greeted with friendly smiles and hellos as they head into the orchard’s store.
+Traditionally, they can taste-test the apples that are currently available for picking before selecting the size of bag they want to fill and head out to the trees.

 Overall, the property is home to more than 5,500 dwarf trees and 22 varieties of apples throughout the season.
 The store sits atop a hill next to 2 acres of trees open to the public.
 About two varieties of apples are available to be picked by visitors on any given weekend, depending on what is ripe.
 Once their bags are full, guests head back to the store, where they can shop for additional apple varieties, as well as other apple goodies including cider and salsa.
-Visit website for hours of operation; 5680 St. Rte.
-26, Marietta 45750, 740/376-9170, hiddenhillsorchard.com
+Visit the Facebook page or website for hours of operation; 5680 St. Rte.
+26, Marietta 45750, 740/376-9170, hiddenhillsorchard.com, facebook.com/hiddenhillsorchard

 Laurelville Fruit Farm, Laurelville